icons8/lunacy-docs/docs/index.md

 You can select multiple objects by holding down the Shift key on the keyboard and click on another object.

-Selecting Group vs Object
+Selecting Group vs. Object

 If you click an object within a group, Lunacy selects the whole group.
 Usually, it's handy: you can move around the whole components.

 Sometimes you need to choose an object though.
-To do so, hold Ctrl when choosing the object.
+To do so, hold Ctrl when selecting the object.

 ## Adding

-The most common type of objects in your document are shapes.
+The most common type of objects in your document is shapes.
 The easiest way to add a shape is to pick one of the standard shapes from the toolbar.
 There is a wide variety of default shapes provided with Lunacy such as ovals, rectangles, lines and more.

 [//]: # (there was a weird broken table here; I removed it  - IB)